hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-5-arrays-and-sequences.rst

 Why Arrays And Not Lists?
 -------------------------

-The difference betweeen arrays and lists is that arrays have fixed lengths and lists have variable length.
+The difference between arrays and lists is that arrays have fixed lengths and lists have variable length.
 This gives them different performance characteristics - array elements are accessible in constant time, whereas the access time for lists is proportional to their length.

 --------------------------------------
 Difference Between Strings And Vectors